MelonKony/millmint/content/utopia/vekllei/society/government.md

 ❖ Read more: *[The Vekllei Crown](/posts/2020-06-24-crown/)*
 {{< /hint >}}

-The *National Mint of Vekllei* is the sole producer of currency in Vekllei, tasked with minting and melting the Vekllei Crown.
+The *National Mint of Vekllei* (also the *Mint*) is the sole producer of currency in Vekllei, tasked with minting and melting the Vekllei Crown.
 It also regulates gold bullion in the country, and manufactures bullion for use in the International Market.
 It is headquartered in Vekllei Proper, in the Home Islands.

+The Mint is the custodian of the Commonwealth Bullion Depository, which holds reserves of over 6,000 tonnes of gold bullion belonging to the Commonwealth and over 60 other countries, among the largest such reserves in the world.

-The National Mint of Vekllei is well-regarded internationally for the purity of its metals and intricate commemorative coins, leading international numismatics in colour and variety.
+The Mint is well-regarded internationally for the purity of its metals and intricate commemorative coins, leading international numismatics in colour and variety.
 {{</section>}}

 {{<section>}}
 #### Vekllei Securities Commission

 The *Vekllei Securities Commission* (VECSEC) regulates securities in the Vekllei International Market.
-It advises fiscal decision-making to the Parliament of Vekllei and legislates trade practices in the country, including the issuing and ownership of White and Blue bonds.
+It advises fiscal decision-making to the Interior Parliament and legislates trade practices in the country, including the issuing and ownership of government bonds and bureau securities.

-Since Vekllei citizens do not usually participate in the domestic securities markets, VECSEC lacks traditional legal authority over many of the foreigner participants in its supervised markets, but does extradite and prosecute financial crime through the EUROVEK and USVEK extradition treaties.
+Since Vekllei citizens do not usually participate in the domestic securities markets, VECSEC lacks traditional legal authority over many of the foreign participants in its supervised markets, but does extradite and prosecute financial crime through the EUROVEK and USVEK extradition treaties.
 It is made up of the following departments.

 * **General Council**: Advisory board to the Commonwealth.
 * **General Procuratorate**: Enforcement of penalties and prosecution of financial crimes.